Testing Before Returning to Campus

 You've got this.
 SCU can help.
 If you live on campus please respond to SCU's COVID-19 support emails or calls to receive isolation details and get help.

-Isolate in your room for 10 days
+Isolate in your room for at least 5 days

 Take care of yourself